wakaleo/game-of-life/README.markdown

 This is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.

 ## Building the project
-## Checking the webhook which should trigger CI in Jenkins
+## Checking the webhook which should trigger CI in Jenkins after selecting the github webook trigger checkbox in job configuration

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.